Why You Can’t Get a Job.

 Figure out your USP … your unique selling proposition.

-What makes you a better candidate to solve the problem that is causing the employer to hire someone.
+What makes you a better candidate to solve the problem that is causing the employer to hire someone in the first place.

-Business (including jon hiring) is all about sales.
+Business (including job hiring) is all about sales.

 If you are a job candidate, YOU are the product.
 Make the employer want you.